OfficeDev/teams-toolkit/templates/ts/sso-tab-with-obo-flow/api/README.md

 By default, Teams Toolkit and TeamsFx CLI will provision an Azure functions app with function runtime version 3, and node runtime version 12.
 You can change the node version through Azure Portal.

 - Sign in to [Azure Portal](https://azure.microsoft.com/).
 - Find your application's resource group and Azure Functions app resource.
-The resource group name and the Azure function app name are stored in your project configuration file `.fx/env.*.json`.
+The resource group name and the Azure functions app name are stored in your project configuration file `.fx/env.*.json`.
 You can find them by searching the key `resourceGroupName` and `functionAppName` in that file.
 - After enter the home page of the Azure Functions app, you can find a navigation item called `Configuration` under `settings` group.
 - Click `Configuration`, you would see a list of settings.
 Then click `WEBSITE_NODE_DEFAULT_VERSION` and update the value to `~16` or `~18` according to your requirement.
 - After Click `OK` button, don't forget to click `Save` button on the top of the page.